jfischoff/jfischoff.github.io/data/blog/making-nfts-with-plutus.md

 Cardano promises to do all the things Ethereum can do, but better and cheaper, and it uses Haskell.
 Ethereum uses Solidity, I don’t know Solidity, but with 12 years of Haskell I thought I would check it out.

 As quickly discovered, there was little written on how to deploy an Plutus smart contract from start to finish.
-Hopefully this blog post helps fill that gap.
+Hopefully, this blog post helps fill that gap.

 ## Buy Ada